Growyourbrand.net Reference notes on brand consequence May 2026

 The Toyota Way 2020 also keeps the operating language broad: act for others, work with integrity, observe thoroughly, get better and better, continue the quest for improvement, create room to grow, show respect for people, and thank people.
 Those values can sound generic until they are connected to a production culture that gives workers and managers a specific way to notice problems and improve the system.

 For operators, this is the important distinction.
 A brand can claim quality in copy.
-Toyota made quality a method that could be taught, audited, repeated, and studied by others.
+Toyota made quality a method that could be taught, checked, repeated, and studied by others.

 The Recall Test